clj-kondo/clj-kondo/doc/ai/adr/0002-flow-sensitive-narrowing.md

    failure. `:seqable` required against `not #{:string}` stays quiet, because a vector is seqable and not a string.

-This is a new tag shape and a new `match?` branch.
-It is more false-positive prone than positive narrowing, because a broad predicate produces a broad exclusion, so it needs its own increment and tests.
+Spike result: implemented on branch `spike-negative-narrowing` for the else branch of `if` and the body of `when-not`, with `parse-long`, `parse-double`, `parse-uuid` and `parse-boolean` given `:string` arg specs so there was something to catch.
+It works on synthetic cases and produced no false positives, but found zero findings across all three corpora, so it did not pay for its complexity.
+Parked.

+The spike also needed a fix in `resolve-arg-type`: `resolved-type?` did not recognize the `{:not ..}` map and silently stripped it to nil.
+Any new tag shape hits the same wall.

-`parse-long`, `parse-double` and `parse-uuid` have no specs (placeholders at core.clj lines 8044-8068).
-The example above only fires once they carry a `:string` argument spec.
-That spec is useful on its own, independent of narrowing.
+The `parse-long` family specs (unspecced placeholders at core.clj 8044-8079) are a real gap on their own, worth adding independent of narrowing.

 ## Limitations

 - `if` and `when` only. `cond` and `and` are not handled. `or` is on branch `flow-narrow-or`, unmerged.
 - Then-branch (positive) only.
-Else-branch narrowing is the deferred work above.
+Else-branch narrowing spiked and parked (above).
 - Predicates are resolved by name against the core set, so a qualified core predicate like `(clojure.core/string? x)` does not narrow.